Riandra4trend/CompfestAIC/README.md

 3. **Caching Behavior**
    Preserve the process history, such as structural patterns and behavioral findings—so it can serve as historical context for subsequent executions.

-### **Cached Behavior**

-On subsequent runs against the *same domain*, ScrapeGPT loads the cached specification instead of re-analyzing the structure, reducing both latency and cost.

 ### **Output**

 A curated list of detail page URLs for downstream structured extraction.